willzittlau/ETFSite/README.md

 $ py app.py
 ```
     http://127.0.0.1:5000/

+Alternatively, you can also use the demo site provided, however, file uploads are not secure!

 *_There is already a quotes.csv file added to the project folder to use as a demo file.
 For actual use, delete this demo file and replace it with the quotes.csv downloaded from your Yahoo Finance portfolio.
 This .csv file can be anywhere on your computer, it doesn't need to stay in the project folder._